cyclosproject/phonegap-nfc/README.md

-# We use this plugin ony for Android
+# We use this plugin only for Android

 PhoneGap NFC Plugin
 ==========================